pommelstrike/pom360_camera/docs/readme.md

 The exact value is set by the **sun/planet tooth counts** and the **cycloidal lobe/pin counts**, which are defined parametrically in the FreeCAD source ([`RV.FCStd`](../../RV%20Reducer%20Files-20260616T132445Z-3-001/RV%20Reducer%20Files/CAD/RV.FCStd)).
-It **cannot be recovered reliably from the STL surface mesh**: the disc lobes are geometrically subtle and the exported rim tessellation is too coarse for a clean count, so a mesh-derived ratio should not be trusted.
 Measure it empirically after assembly — the procedure is in [02-motor-drive-gears.md § "Reduction ratio — measure it"](02-motor-drive-gears.md):

 ```